 People!
 Blacks from the projects, street-wise, white eyes darting between the blues man’s golden sax and tan legs that lure imaginations past the hem of a passing red miniskirt.
 Tourists of all flavors, ambling with too-deliberate ease along a path that avoids the ruffians — eyes alert to the approach of hustlers, drunks, or the titillating shopfronts of commercial naughtiness.
 Sixties carryovers, ponytailed, attitudes revealed less by hard-rock style than by a sort of Rockwell hardness index of the eyes.
 Hawkers, luring people into doorways to glimpse nude women writhing on smoky stages.
 Cops, jaded and confident, frisking passers-by with a glance and arresting the city’s descent into behavioral entropy by their very presence.
 The rich, too well dressed, slumming.
 The bottom out-of-sight poor, eyes pleading, slumped against dirty walls in visible dejection.
 Con artists, accosting the naive.
 Musicians, easy in their element but disturbingly ordinary-looking off stage, commuting the side streets with battered instrument cases.
 Mimes, eloquent and graceful, filling cash boxes with the wordless poetry of dance.
 Hookers swaying practiced hips under the lacy incongruities of Frederick’s.
 Librarians on furlough from the conference, walking in close wide-eyed groups in this place far from Kansas.
 Ordinaries, who could be up to the most heinous of evils and never show it.
 Gays, laughing their way down the street with hands on each other’s bottoms.
 Cabbies lending a touch of hard-edged New York raucousness with ready honks and impatient driving styles.
-Whooping college students, hell-bent on having a good time, clutching their paper-cupped Hurricanes while getting down in coarse parody of the bloods who lend authenticity to what might otherwise degenerate into a Daytona Beach.
+Whooping college students, hell-bent on having a good time, clutching paper-cupped Hurricanes while getting down in coarse parody of the bloods who lend authenticity to what might otherwise degenerate into a Daytona Beach.
 Old coots, young nimble break-dancers, lost drunk high-school kids, businessmen recovering from business, toughs on missions of darkness and terror, brain-damaged druggies slurring curses, and the gaudy human echoes of Mardi Gras.
 And above all, such a variety of bodies and faces that no stroll through the maelstrom can fail to yield arousal, disgust, longing, fear, awe, nostalgia, and laughter (sometimes… all by the same person.)